On the beat

-New public safety chief joins Wheaton
+New campus safety chief joins Wheaton

 “Every time that I run into someone while walking across campus and can take a few moments to chat with them or just say ‘hello’ to a person that I haven’t met before, I think that’s an important opportunity to be building relationships,” said Chief Winsor, who took command of the department in early September.